1. Ferrovial

 Other duties:

-• To be informed about the operations of structural and corporate modifications which the Company intends to carry out, reporting in advance to the Board of Directors about the economic conditions and accounting impact of the same and, in particular, where relevant, about the proposed exchange ratio.
+• To be informed about the operations of structural and corporate modifications which the Company intends to carry out, reporting in advance to the Board about the economic conditions and accounting impact of the same and, in particular, where relevant, about the proposed exchange ratio.

-• Supervise and evaluate the control and management systems for financial and non-financial risks relating to the Company and the Group, including operational, technological, legal, social, environmental, political and reputational risks or related to corruption.
+• Supervise and evaluate the control and management systems for financial and non-financial risks relating to the Company and the Ferrovial Group, including operational, technological, legal, social, environmental, political and reputational risks or related to corruption.

 • Ensure in general that the internal control policies and systems established are applied effectively in practice.